ucsd-cse30-f17/pa4-public/README.md

 #### 1.3 Valgrind

 ### 2. Functions to implement in C
 You will be implementing the following functions in the file named `bst.c`.
 We will provide a header file, `bst.h`, which contains the method signatures that you need to implement the BST.
-Please **do not modify** the signatures of any of the 9 functions listed below.
+Please **do not modify** the signatures of any of the 9 functions listed below, and **do not modify** the `bst.h` file.

 #### 2.1 `struct BSTNode* bst_makeNode(char* key, struct BSTNode* left, struct BSTNode* right)`
 This function should use dynamic memory allocation to initialize a Node.
 Use the parameters (key, left, and right) to initialize the members of the struct BSTNode*.